MarcelloCarioni/MarcelloCarioni.github.io/_pages/about.md

   * Aug 2023: I gave a talk at ICIAM 2023 titled: "Sparse optimization of inverse problems regularized with infimal-convolution-type functionals"
   * Jul 2023: The Workshop Calculus of Variations NL took place in Schiermonnikoog.
 More info [here](https://www.calcvar.nl/events)
   * Jun 2023: I gave a talk at University of Münster titled: "Sparse optimization algorithms for Tikhonov regularized inverse problems"
-  * Jun 2023: I gave a talk at the AIM cluster workshop in Twente titled "Learning regularizers for inverse problems via Optimal Transport"

 <b> Upcoming events: </b>
+  * 18 May - 22 May 2024: I will give a talk at GAMM 2024 in Magdeburg
   * 26 May - 1 Jun 2024: I will be at the 11th International Conference "Inverse Problems: Modeling and Simulation" in Malta
+  * Jun 18 - Jun 21 2024: I will be at the "FGS Conference on Optimization" in Gijon
-  * 8 Jul - 12 Jul 2024: CalcVarNL workshop in Schiermonnikoog
+  * Jul 8 - Jul 21 2024: "CalcVarNL workshop" in Schiermonnikoog

 <b> Contact information: </b>